 We’re so lucky to have gravy.
 It’s like salty meat you can drink.
-Seriously, don’t park the gravy boat next to me at a big family dinner or you’re liable to find a suspicious lipstick stain on the rim.
-George Costanza once said he would drape himself in velvet if it were socially acceptable—well, that’s how I feel about gravy.
+Seriously, don’t park the gravy boat next to us at a big family dinner or you’re liable to find a suspicious lipstick stain on the rim.
+George Costanza once said he would drape himself in velvet if it were socially acceptable—well, that’s how we feel about gravy.

 - McCormick Turkey Gravy Mix

-This wasn’t our top turkey gravy, but I can’t deny that it has all the appeal of hot meat juice all the same.
-If you want something a little more neutral to accompany a big bowl of mashed potatoes, something with less roasted turkey flavor, this packet hits the spot.
-If you’re making mashers from scratch, all that butter and cream you’re adding (please tell me you add lots of butter and cream to your mashed potatoes) can still shine through here.
-Not the best gravy we tried, but a totally solid option to have on hand in the pantry.
+This wasn’t the best store bought turkey gravy, but I can’t deny that it has all the appeal of hot meat juice all the same.
+If you want something a little more neutral to accompany a big bowl of instant mashed potatoes, something with less roasted turkey flavor, this packet hits the spot.
+If you’re making mashers from scratch, all that butter and cream you’re adding (please tell me you add lots of butter and cream to your mashed potatoes) can still shine through this mild gravy.
+It’s not the best store bought gravy we tried, but a totally solid option to have on hand in the pantry. — Gwynedd Stuart

 Credit: Sarah Demonteverde / Walmart